awsdocs/amazon-rds-user-guide/doc_source/custom-cev.preparing.md

 }
 ```

 Each template has an associated readme that includes instructions for downloading the patches, URLs for the \.zip files, and file checksums\.
-You can either use these templates as they are, or modify them with your own patches\.
+You can use these templates as they are or modify them with your own patches\.
 To review the templates, download [custom\-oracle\-manifest\.zip](samples/custom-oracle-manifest.zip) to your local disk and then open it with a file archiving application\.
-For more information, see [Step 5: Preparing the CEV manifest](#custom-cev.preparing.manifest)\.
+For more information, see [Step 5: Prepare the CEV manifest](#custom-cev.preparing.manifest)\.

-## Step 2: Downloading your database installation files and patches from Oracle Software Delivery Cloud<a name="custom-cev.preparing.download"></a>
+## Step 2: Download your database installation files and patches from Oracle Software Delivery Cloud<a name="custom-cev.preparing.download"></a>

 When you have identified the installation files that you want for your CEV, download them to your local system\.
 The Oracle Database installation files and patches are hosted on Oracle Software Delivery Cloud\.
 Each CEV requires a base release, such as Oracle Database 19c or Oracle Database 12c Release 2 \(12\.2\), and an optional list of patches\.